-No anonymity sought for undercover identity 'Rod Richardson'
+Update on anonymity applications - N118 ("Simon Wellings")

-The Inquiry has received confirmation that no restriction is sought over the undercover identity used by a police officer known as N596, which was 'Rod Richardson'.
-The officer known as 'Rod Richardson' was employed by the Metropolitan Police Service and worked for the National Public Order Intelligence Unit.
-The officer is not currently a core participant in the Inquiry and will be making an application for a restriction order over his real identity; his anonymity application will be published on the Inquiry website in due course.
+The Inquiry has received confirmation that no restriction is sought over the undercover identity used by the police officer known as N118, which was "Simon Wellings".
+N118 worked for the Metropolitan Police Service's Special Demonstration Squad.

+N118 will seek a restriction over his real identity, and his anonymity application will be published on the Inquiry website in due course.

+N118 is not a core participant in the Inquiry.